 The lot size map shows the minimum lot size for the site to be 450m2 in size.
-The proposed lots range in size from 303.2m2 to 443.1m2.
+The proposal includes the Torrens Title Subdivision of one (1) lot into two (2) lots.
+The lots are proposed to be 300m2 and 1145m2 in size.

 In this instance, clause 4.1A of Maitland LEP 2011 is relevant by allowing the subdivision of a lot to be smaller than the minimum lot size as a result of the construction of dwelling houses on site.
-Proposed Lot 1 contains the existing dwelling and Council's DCP encourages retention of dwellings where possible.

-Proposed Lots 2, 3 and 4 are all below the minimum lot size pursuant to Maitland LEP 2011.
+Proposed Lot 241 is below the minimum lot size pursuant to Maitland LEP 2011.
 Clause 4.1A is relevant to this development application and provides exceptions to the minimum lot sizes in the R1 zone.